Are you looking for a fun winter vacation idea in the US where you can enjoy the outdoors and some solitude away from the crowds?

 PHOTO TIP: A photograph isn’t about an object, it’s about light on an object.
 The Arches National Park website has a table with features listed indicating whether morning or late afternoon provides the best light for photography.

-Delicate Arch at sunset might be the most famous image to photograph in the park, and it’s difficult to compete for real estate along the edge of the bowl with hundreds of other spectators and photographers.
+As we’ve mentioned, Delicate Arch at sunset might be the most famous image to photograph in the park, and it’s difficult to compete for real estate along the edge of the bowl with hundreds of other spectators and photographers.

 During the winter the numbers are drastically reduced, making the experience relaxing and enjoyable.